mbuckler/personal-website/content/home/about.md

 academic research.
 While finishing my M.S. at UMass Amherst I formed [Firebrand Innovations](http://www.firebrandinnovations.com/) as a way of monetizing intellectual property I developed while in high school.
-These days I can be found in Amazon's robotics lab plugging away at code for powerful new computer vision systems.
+These days I can be found in Amazon's robotics lab building powerful and exciting new computer vision systems.